MarsUniversity/ece387-robotics/website/syllabus/syllabus.md

 | GRs           | 45       | 35        |
 | Labs          | 35       | 30        |
 | Final Project |          | 25        |

+- Homeworks are at the beginning of class (BOC)
+- Labs are due on the final day at the end of class (EOC)

 ## Missing Class and the Late Policy